eriktaylor/Transformer-introduction/README.md

 # Transformer
-This is my overview of the transformer architecture with emphasis on vision, language, or multi-modal models.
+This is an overview of the transformer architecture with emphasis on vision, language, or multi-modal models.
 I'll include my articles to introduce the topics and mini-projects that span open work in vision, foundation models, LLMs, and generative AI.

 _This site is under active development._